Key Insights

 Gentrification and Authenticity

 Many of the original teak warehouses and “Teak Wallah” mansions have been gutted to make way for boutique hotels.
-While this “adaptive reuse” saves the shell of the building, UNESCO’s “Nara Document on Authenticity” asks if the spirit of the place survives.
+While this “adaptive reuse” preserves the building’s shell, UNESCO’s “Nara Document on Authenticity” asks whether the spirit of the place survives.

 The Chiang Mai Heritage Conservation Group has been vocal: for the UNESCO bid to succeed, the city must implement stricter zoning.
 It’s not enough to have a teak facade if the community that lived there – the descendants of the traders and artisans – has been priced out.
 The bid acts as a legal shield, incentivising owners to restore heritage assets rather than demolish them for high-rise condos.